Ezka77/qbtarr/README.md

-# QBTarr - A multi servarr docker, with some jelly
+# QBTarr - Servarr docker, with some jelly

 The idea is to generate a `compose.yml` file for `docker compose` with the services (sonarr, radarr, jellyfin, ...) configured to be accessed through a proxy (Traefik) via a subpath URL.